Clint Hartung: Baseball career

 After 1950, he was relieved of his duties as a pitcher and was switched to the outfield—a very rare position shift in the major leagues.
 Hartung was the 11th player in history whose first homer in the majors was as a pitcher to later hit a home run as a position player; the previous player to do so was Babe Ruth, but the next was not until Rick Ankiel repeated the feat in the 2000s.
 He was at least present, though passively, as the pinch runner at third base in the 1951 play known as the Shot Heard 'Round the World.

 By 1953 he was back in the minor leagues, playing for the AAA Minneapolis Millers.
 In 1954 and 1955, he played mostly for the Cincinnati Redlegs' AAA farm team the Havana Sugar Kings of the International League.
 In 1955, he also briefly played for the Nashville Volunteers of the Southern Association, and the Oakland Oaks of the Pacific Coast League.

-He played for the Plymouth (Oil Company) Oilers, a nationally known semi-pro team in Sinton, Texas, for several years after leaving the minor leagues, including the summer of 1956, the same year Don Larsen pitched his perfect World Series game against the Dodgers.
+He played for the Plymouth (Oil Company) Oilers, a nationally known semi-pro team in Sinton, Texas, for several years after leaving the minor leagues.

 The baseball statistical reference by Bill James commemorates Hartung with its "Clint Hartung Award", for the most overhyped rookie of each decade (and honors him with one for the 1940s), and baseball-themed musician Terry Cashman wrote a song called "The Hondo Hurricane".

 Hartung died at his home in Sinton, Texas July 8, 2010.